 Essential reading … Buckley is the rare scholar who can write engagingly for a popular audience.

-A “good book” that “rises above the partisan bickering in contemporary Washington and shows that this is a systemic problem.”
+Rises above the partisan bickering in contemporary Washington and shows that this is a systemic problem.

 —The Spectator (London)